vidal-renao/hybrid-identity-ticket-automation/sharepoint/permissions-model.md

 ### Core Principles

-1. **Least Privilege**: Users receive only the permissions necessary for their role
+1. **Least Privilege** – Users receive only the permissions necessary for their role.
-2. **Group-Based Security**: Permissions assigned to groups, not individuals
+2. **Group-Based Security** – Permissions assigned to Microsoft 365 / Entra ID groups, not individuals.
-3. **Separation of Duties**: Clear distinction between IT staff, admins, and end users
+3. **Separation of Duties** – Clear distinction between IT staff, admins, and end users.
-4. **Audit Trail**: All changes tracked through SharePoint version history
+4. **Audit Trail** – All changes tracked through SharePoint version history and audit logs.
-5. **Data Privacy**: Tickets may contain sensitive information requiring controlled access
+5. **Data Privacy** – Tickets may contain sensitive information and must be access-controlled.

 ### Compliance Considerations

-- **GDPR**: Personal data (requester info) must be protected
+- **GDPR**: Personal data (requester identity, contact details, location) must be protected.
-- **Data Retention**: Consider implementing retention policies
+- **Data Retention**: Consider retention / deletion policies for older tickets.
-- **Audit Requirements**: Maintain logs of who accessed/modified tickets
+- **Audit Requirements**: Track who accessed / modified tickets.
-- **Privacy**: End users should only see their own tickets (optional)
+- **Privacy**: Optionally restrict end users so they only see their **own** tickets.

 ---